What Is HMAC And How Does It Secure File Transfers?

 Importance Of Data Integrity Checks In Secure File Transfers

 Business decisions and processes are highly dependent on accurate and reliable data.
 If data gets tampered with and these changes go unnoticed, it could affect decisions and processes down the line.
-So if your data has to be transmitted over a network, especially one as perilous as the Internet, you have to take precautionary measures to preserve its integrity or at least know if it has been hacked or altered.
+So if your data has to be transmitted over a network, especially one as perilous as the Internet, you must take precautionary measures to preserve its integrity or at least know if it has been hacked or altered.

 This is precisely the reason why secure file transfer protocols like FTPS, SFTP, and HTTPS are equipped with mechanisms for preventing threats to data integrity.
 The most commonly used mechanism today is HMAC.
+Interested in seeing how HMAC can enhance the security of your file transfers?
+Book a demo with us today and discover the robust security features our solutions offer to protect your data in transit.

 What Is HMAC?